Latið meg ei á Frísaland fordervast!

 But the revolt was not over.
 Bishop Erlendur launched a second punitive expedition, a year later.
 The second battle took place at the inlet of Kollefjord, a bit more north of Kaldbaksbotnur.
 This time the southerners had asked the heathen Frisians for help.
 The help of bondin í Akrabyrgi 'the farmer of the Akra mountain', and his seven sons.
 Some say his name was Hergeir.
 The Frisians were known for their stature and strength (read also our blog post The Giants of Twilight Land).
 Why the Frisians took part this time and not already the first time, is not told.
 Maybe they were handsomely rewarded by the southerners.
 If so, it would support the Frisians at Akraberg were still a pirate-like colony and to be feared in battle.
 To involve them on your side, you needed to have a trade-off.

 The Frisians arrived with two Viking ships, disembarked and led the charge at the northerners.
 The army of the bishop lost many men and fled to Kirkjubøur with the southerns in pursuit.
 At Kirkjubøur the armies came to a standstill.
 This, because the Christian southerners did not dare to enter Kirkjubøur.
 Afraid of being cursed by God and the Pope.
 However, the heathen Frisian farmer and his sons did not care and chased the bishop all the way to the cathedral that was under construction, and where Erlendur had taken refuge on top of a wall.
 The farmer of Akraberg and his sons were in no hurry and therefore did not sacrilege the place.
 Instead, they surrounded the cathedral’s wall and waited for three days and three nights.
 By then the bishop was exhausted due to severe thirst and hunger, and fell of the wall.
 The farmer killed the bishop with his bare hands against the wall of the cathedral.
 After that, there was peace on the Faroe Islands.
-The construction of the Saint Magnus Cathedral was never finished and the ruins are still there as a witness of people who became overambitious.
+The construction of the Saint Magnus Cathedral was never finished and the ruins are still there as a warning for people who risk becoming overambitious.

 In the years 1349 and 1350, the Black Death haunted the Faroe Islands.
 Many were killed and most of the Frisian colony as well.
 Only a few Frisians at Akraberg survived.
 They left the place and settled at Sumbo, Hargar and Laðangarður near Froðbøur where they became Christian and mingled with the locals.
 That was the end of the Frisian pirate colony.
 Or not?
 It are the people of Sumbo who claim today to be descendants of these Frisians.